8.5.1 Eligibility for Training Services

 AND

-While WIOA does not set a specific limit for the duration of an OJT, local WDBs and their service providers must limit OJT contracts to the period of time required for a participant to become proficient in the occupation for which the training is being provided.4 In determining the appropriate length of the contract, local WDBs and service providers must consider the following factors:
+While WIOA does not set a specific limit for the duration of an OJT, local WDBs and their service providers must limit OJT contracts to the period of time required for a participant to become proficient in the occupation for which the training is being provided.4 In determining the duration of the contract, local WDBs and service providers must take into account the content of the training, the prior work experience of the participant, and the participant's individual employment plan (for participants in the WIOA Adult Program or Dislocated Worker Program) or individual service strategy (for participants in the WIOA Youth Program), as appropriate.5

 Local WDBs or their service providers provide OJT via a contract with an employer or registered apprenticeship program sponsor in the private for-profit sector, the non-profit sector, or the public sector.
 The WIOA participant receives occupational training in exchange for the wage rate reimbursement to the employer, as stipulated in the OJT contract.6